Queensboro Plaza station

-The Queensboro Plaza station (originally named the Queensboro Bridge Plaza station or simply Bridge Plaza station) is an elevated New York City Subway express station at Queens Plaza (originally called Queensboro Bridge Plaza or simply Bridge Plaza) in the Long Island City neighborhood of Queens.
+The Queensboro Plaza station (originally named the Queensboro Bridge Plaza station or simply Bridge Plaza station) is an elevated New York City Subway station at Queens Plaza (originally called Queensboro Bridge Plaza or simply Bridge Plaza) in the Long Island City neighborhood of Queens.
 It is near the east end of the Queensboro Bridge, with Queens Boulevard running east from the plaza.
-The station is served by the 7 and N trains at all times, the W train on weekdays, and the <7> train rush hours in the peak direction.
+The station is served by the 7 and N trains at all times, the W train on weekdays, and the <7> train during rush hours in the peak direction.

 Queensboro Plaza was originally built in 1916–1917 as part of the Dual Contracts between New York City and the Brooklyn Rapid Transit Company (BRT) and the Interborough Rapid Transit Company (IRT).
 The station initially had eight tracks to allow BMT and IRT passengers to transfer between the Astoria, Flushing, and Second Avenue elevated lines.
 The northern section of the station was closed in the late 1940s and demolished in 1964.
 Queensboro Plaza now contains only four tracks: two each for the IRT Flushing Line and the BMT Astoria Line.

 Today, Queensboro Plaza is the only station in the entire system to provide cross-platform transfers between "A" Division and "B" Division trains.
 While the station is near the Queens Plaza underground subway station, which serves the IND Queens Boulevard Line, the two stations are separate and do not offer free transfers.
 West of the station, the Astoria Line descends into the 60th Street Tunnel under the East River into Manhattan, while the Flushing Line turns south before descending into the Steinway Tunnel past Court Square.